Snickers Cake

 • Preheat the oven to 180C/350F.
 Grease two 8-inch cake pans and set aside.

-• In a large mixing bowl, add your dry ingredients and mix well.
-Next, add in the vinegar, vanilla extract, oil, and water, and mix until fully combined.
+• In a large mixing bowl, add the flour, sugar, cocoa powder, baking soda, and salt and mix well.
+Next, add in the vinegar, vanilla extract, oil, and water and mix until fully combined.

 • Distribute the cake batter evenly between the two cake pans.
 Bake for 25-30 minutes, or until a skewer comes out clean.